Benefits of Espresso | is it good for you?

 Joe Vinson, a chemistry professor at the University of Scranton says, research has shown that Americans get the majority of their antioxidants from coffee compared to any other food or drink.

-The caffeine in espresso may have some potential to support weight loss efforts.
+The caffeine in espresso has some potential to support weight loss efforts.

 Additionally, caffeine can also suppress appetite and increase feelings of fullness, which can help to reduce overall calorie intake.

-I don’t think it’s necessary to say but you must drink straight espresso shots without any addition of milk, creamer, or sweetener if you are intending to use it for weight loss.
+I don’t think it’s necessary to say but you must drink straight espresso shots without any addition of milk, creamer, or sweetener if you intend to use it for weight loss.

 Helps in weight loss